presenta-software/doc-presenta-lib/docs/overview/README.md

 <pDemoScream />

-Then, the desire to create something that incorporates, as much as possible, efficiency and best practices to let the user work on the important part: **the content**.
+Then, the desire to create something that incorporates, as much as possible, efficiency and best practices to let people work on the important part: **the content**.

 But differences and personalizations are important.
 There's also a will to not lock-in too much, trying to allow customizations and experimentations.